What are the best football boots for 3G pitches?

 After all, wearing the wrong kind of footwear can cause damage to the playing surface, and at the risk of sounding too dramatic, damage to yourself.

-The advent of the 3G pitch has left many of us feeling unsure as to which boots we should don, and in some cases you may not be entirely sure of which boot is actually best for your 3G game.
+The advent of 3G pitches has left many of us feeling unsure as to which boots to wear on them.
 Don’t fret, we’re here to clear all of those worries up for you.

 What are 3G artificial grass pitches?

-3G is now the most common type of artificial grass football pitch.
-This features synthetic grass rather than the tough carpet of 2G sand-based surfaces, and also happens to be much safer and softer.
+These fields feature synthetic grass rather than the tough carpet of 2G sand-based surfaces.
+They also happen to be much safer and softer.

 If your boot bag is now filled with tiny rubber pellets, then the chances are you’ve been playing on a 3G football pitch.